cse110-sp24-group9/CSE110-Project/admin/cipipeline/phase1.md

 - Go through GitHub actions
 - Test code using Jest Unit Test
   - If the code does NOT pass, fix the code, and go back to step 2
-  - If the code does, pass go through human review
+  - If the code does, pass through human review
 - A team member will review the code
   - If there are issues, fix the code and go back to step 2
   - If there are no issues, Merge the Pull Request to the Main Branch